WouterJansen/Shoob_AI/README.md

 # SHOOB AI
 A developing virtual assistant for your home to run on a Raspberry PI.
+This project combines work of others and adds some new bits to make a complete project that offers something new to the Alexa family.

 ## Setup
 * clone this git in your preferred location ```git clone --recursive https://github.com/WouterJansen/Shoob_AI.git```